fpapado/keeping-sites-accessible/README.md

 - Agree that it's the focus
 - Ask questions
 - Knowing what / who to ask, is more important than how to solve it
+    - The sort of thing you could do in issues/PRs

 ### Descriptive Issues / PRs